Factors of 109

 Prime Factorization of 109

-The prime factorization of 109 involves breaking it down into the product of prime numbers.
-Using division, we find that the prime factors of 109 are 109.
+Prime factorization of 109 is the process of expressing it as a product of its prime numbers.
+When we repeatedly divide 109 by the smallest possible prime numbers, we get 109.
 Therefore, the prime factorization of 109 is 109.
-Understanding prime factorization helps in finding GCF, LCM, and simplifying fractions.
+Knowing prime factors is essential for solving problems involving GCF, LCM, and simplifying fractions.

 Prime factors of 109: